 During a recent discussion on early messages, a colleague mentioned that he didn’t remember having conversations about race until college.
 Growing up as a white person in a predominately white community, he said it simply never came up.
 Even as he finished this sentence, it became evident that he’d never thought of this as a form of privilege.

 This well-intended individual thought people didn’t talk about race because it was no longer an issue.
 Quite the opposite, race was simply not an issue for the people in his community.
 Because it didn’t have to be—for them.

 When confronted with the subject of privilege, most people in the dominant culture will push back.
-They reject the idea that they have benefitted from unwritten social advantages because, after all, accomplishments still require invested effort.
+They reject the idea that they have benefited from unwritten social advantages because, after all, accomplishments still require invested effort.
 In other words, “I worked hard for this.
 No one gave it to me.”